MSc course modules

 Topics in this module include the role of transport in the overall energy picture, aviation and road transport technologies, rail related (mass transit) issues (linking with Urban Energy Systems), aero and vehicle propulsion (including aero engine propulsion models, IC engines, hybrid vehicles, fuel cells for transport applications), infrastructure implications, current and emerging technologies and role and impact of transport policy.

-The project concludes with a submission of a final dissertation, a thesis of around 100 pages, in late September and a project presentation and poster presentation during the Sustainable Energy Futures Student Conference.
+The project concludes with a submission of a final dissertation, a thesis of around 100 pages, in September and a project presentation and poster presentation during the Sustainable Energy Futures Student Conference.

 - Business models in clean energy systems